Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

 \subsection{Frequency dependency of the responsivity}

 Following the DC electrical characterization, each TeraFET was characterized in the THz frequency range 0.1-1.2~THz.
 The \textit{optical} voltage responsivity $\Re_V^{op} = \Delta U_{DS} / P^{op}_{THz}$ was determined from the rectified voltage $\Delta U_{DS}$ and the total THz beam power $P^{op}_{THz}$ measured in steps of 100~GHz as a function of the bias voltage applied to the respective gate.
 Results are shown in \Figref{fig:resp}.
-In the case of the AAC device, this was either the top gate (full green dots) or the back gate (open green dots), in the case of the SAC device either TG~1 (red dots) or TG~2 (blue dots), while the other gate electrode was set on ground potential.
+In the case of the AAC device, this was either TG or BG, in the case of the SAC device either TG~1 or TG~2, while the other gate electrode was set on ground potential.

 In \Figrefa{fig:resp}, we present $\Re_V^{op}$ at 100 and 1000~GHz for the SAC- and AAC-type devices which were also used for the measurements of \Figreff{fig:schematics+IV}.
-The vertical dashed lines mark the Dirac voltage $U_{Dirac}$. \Figrefa{fig:resp} also shows theoretical predictions for the photoresponse based on the RSM mechanism (plotted as dotted line, calculated with Eqn.~(\ref{eq:Sako})) and the PTE mechanism (dashed line, calculated with Eqn.~(\ref{eq:PTE}) together with Eqn.~(\ref{eq:Mott})).
-The unknown prefactors of Eqn.~(\ref{eq:PTE}) and Eqn.~(\ref{eq:Sako}), indexed by 0 here -- $\Delta T_{C,0}$ in case of PTE and (${U^{el}_{THz,0}})^2$ in case of RSM --, are fixed by letting the calculated curves go through the point with the largest magnitude of the detected signal (for these devices, this is for negative values of $\Re_V^{op}$ observed at the hole conduction branch -- left of $U_{Dirac}$ -- for values of $U_{GS}$ close to -1~V).
-When we consider the TG~1 SAC photoresponse (red-brown dots, left panel in \Figrefa{fig:resp}), one finds that the measured curves are better approximated by the PTE model than the RSM model.
-The same holds for the TG AAC photoresponse (green dots, right panel) at 1000~GHz, but not at 100~GHz.
+The vertical dashed lines mark the Dirac voltage $U_{Dirac}$. \Figrefa{fig:resp} also shows theoretical predictions for the photoresponse based on the RSM mechanism and the PTE mechanism.
+The unknown prefactors of Eq.~(\ref{eq:PTE}) and Eq.~(\ref{eq:Sako}), indexed by 0 here -- $\Delta T_{C,0}$ in case of PTE and (${U^{el}_{THz,0}})^2$ in case of RSM --, are fixed by letting the calculated curves go through the point with the largest magnitude of the detected signal (for these devices, this is for negative values of $\Re_V^{op}$ observed at the hole conduction branch -- left of $U_{Dirac}$ -- for values of $U_{GS}$ close to -1~V).
+When we consider the TG~1 SAC photoresponse, one finds that the measured curves are better approximated by the PTE model than the RSM model.
+The same holds for the TG AAC photoresponse at 1000~GHz, but not at 100~GHz.
+For BG biasing we observe a deviation from RSM-type rectification, which is is especially visible on the electron-conduction side of the gate bias (positive $U_{BG}^{\star}-U_{Dirac}$).
+We explain the deviation by a PTE contribution to the rectified voltage.
+For PTE to contribute, there must be an asymmetry in the Seebeck coefficients.
+Indeed, the literature reports that the Fermi level of graphene is tuned differently by a BG depending on whether there is an additional metal layer on top of the graphene or not\cite{Chaves2015}.
+The metal pins the Fermi level of graphene, leading to contact doping in the vicinity of the metal contact.
+It has been shown by near-field scanning optical microscopy measurements that this contact doping effect extends 0.2 to 0.3 $\mu$m into the graphene channel\cite{Müller2009}.
+This suggests that there is a Seebeck difference even for BG operation, which leads to an asymmetric carrier diffusion in graphene and a concomitant build-up of a PTE voltage. \\